a1865818/CleverTar-Widget_Rating/README.md

 - ✓ **Interactive rating selection**: Users can select from 1-5 stars with hover effects
 - ✓ **Clear visual feedback**: Selected stars change color and scale up when selected
 - ✓ **Easy integration**: Implemented as modular components that can be placed on any page
-- ✓ **Record user ratings**: All ratings are stored with timestamps and optional comments
+- ✓ **Record user ratings**: All ratings are stored with usernames, timestamps and comments
 - ✓ **Dashboard UI**: Comprehensive dashboard showing all ratings with filtering options
 - ✓ **Visually appealing**: Clean, modern design with responsive layouts
 - ✓ **Simple storage**: Using localStorage for persistent data without backend requirements